telvis07/stats/index.md

 ### Hypergeometric Cumulative Distribution

-The plot shows the probability of having _x_ aces *or greater* in a 5 card hand from a deck containing 52 cards.
+The plot shows the probability of having more than _x_ aces in a 5 card hand from a deck containing 52 cards.

 <img src="index_files/figure-html/phyper-1.png" style="display: block; margin: auto;" />